A history of nourishing the world

 Cargill was founded in 1865 as a single grain warehouse in Iowa, U.S.

-Since then, we’ve grown to become a global partner connecting people around the planet.
-But one thing has remained constant over the years: our purpose of nourishing the world in a safe, responsible and sustainable way.
+Since then, we’ve grown to become a global partner connecting people around the planet and across the agricultural supply chain.
+But one thing has remained constant: our purpose of nourishing the world in a safe, responsible and sustainable way.

-Explore our story below or in this downloadable timeline — and see how we create a better tomorrow, today.
+Explore our Cargill history below or in this downloadable timeline — and see how we live the values that have guided us from the start to make a real difference in the world.

 1860s and 70s